campworkcoeman/campworkcoeman.org/wifi-landing.md

 ## Boy Scout Specialty Camps

 Did you know Camp Workcoeman offers exciting specialty camps?
 Scouts can return later this summer for even more fun!
-Offerings include Search & Rescue Weekend, Scuba, Trail to Eagle, and more!
+Offerings include Scuba, Trail to Eagle, and more!
 A $100 Encore Week discount is offered for Scouts that return for a second week of camp.

 > %list-group%
 > <a href="{{ site.url }}/boy-scouts/specialty/" class="list-group-item">Learn More About Specialty Camps</a>